- How to adopt a cat

 One of the most important things when adopting a cat is to make sure that they have the right personality to fit in with your existing family.
 Shelters will be able to provide you with a detailed history of their residents' backgrounds, as well as advising on which of their cats might suit your family best.

-Just like deciding whether to adopt a cat or acquire a kitten, choosing what breed of cat is right for you is a really important consideration.
+Just like deciding whether to adopt a cat or acquire a kitten, choosing what breed of cat is right for you is an important consideration.
 Although personality traits vary between individual cats, you can learn a lot from breed type.

 Rescue centres will often have a variety of breeds to choose from, including wonderful moggies (domestic short hair or long hair cats) too!
-Read up on the various choices, and talk to staff at your local rehoming centre.
+Read up on the various choices and talk to staff at your local rehoming centre.
 They will have a lot of insight into what breed might be right for you.
-You can also read more information about different types of cats with our cat breed library.

-Looking at the kitten straight on, she should have clean, clear eyes with no discharge, as this could indicate a respiratory problem.
-Her nose should be clear, cool, slightly damp, and clear from mucus or signs of sneezing.
-Her ears should be clean and pink - black specks and a dark brown, waxy discharge in the ear canal may indicate ear mites.
-Although mites are easily treated, it could suggest the kittens are being poorly cared for.
+- Ears should be clean and pink - black specks and a dark brown, waxy discharge in the ear canal may indicate ear mites.
+Although mites are easily treated, it could suggest they’re being poorly cared for.

 Adopting a cat: considering all the costs